SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-functions.md

 ## Open

-This command is used to open up the Payment UI inside of the specified container.
+This function is used to open up the Payment UI inside of the specified container.

 {:.code-view-header}